 Together, we can accelerate progress and build safer environments for children everywhere.

-This session will share the latest evidence, spotlight effective interventions from the review, and open space for dialogue on how to strengthen caregiver support worldwide.
+This session shared the latest evidence, spotlighted effective interventions from the review, and opened space for dialogue on how to strengthen caregiver support worldwide.
 We will also reflect on what is missing, how to make these efforts more inclusive and where we need to go next.

 Join us to explore how supporting parents and caregivers helps not only prevent harm, but build trust, resilience, and safe futures for all children.